scala-hamsters/show/Readme.md

 This is a port of Show from Hamsters to Scala 2.13.

-Show provides a textual representation for case classes.
+Show provides a textual representation for case classes (better than `toString`).

 ```scala
 import io.github.hamsters.Show._